Phoenix Pay

 Key rotationMust coordinate rotation with every tenantRotate the signing key; tenants fetch the new public key automatically

-Multi-tenantEach tenant needs a unique shared secretOne signing key for all tenants; public key is... public
+Multi-tenantEach tenant needs a unique shared secretOne signing key for all tenants; the public key is public

 Non-repudiationEither party could have generated the signatureOnly Phoenix Pay could have signed the payload